on plugins and macOS

 So are you one of those "Apple is evil and I won't budge to their terms!"-type people?

 Oh please, if I had that level of ethical concern I wouldn't be using any type of consumer electronic equipment.
-While I often find changes to the hardware and software dubious or worthy of disabling within the OS, I get the rationale behind Gatekeeper: keep the software ecosystem associated with your products free of shady content to make yourself look better than the competition.
+While I often find their changes to the hardware and software dubious or worthy of disabling within the OS, I get the rationale behind Gatekeeper: keep the software ecosystem associated with your products free of shady content to make yourself look better than the competition.
 It makes sense.
 Also it is definitely helpful for the average consumer.

 Aha.
 Guess I can't run your plugins then ?